msaelices/nvim-config/README.md

 ### Quick navigation

+- `CTRL-p`: Open the Telescope file finder
 - `<Space> <Left>`: Go to the previous buffer (tab)
 - `<Space> <Right>`: Go to the next buffer (tab)
 - `Ctrl+o`: Go to the previous location.
 If used in insert mode, it move to normal mode just for one command and return back to insert.

+### Motions in the code text objects

+Thanks to the `nvim-treesitter/nvim-treesitter-textobjects` plugin, we can empower the motions as nvim is able to understand the code.

+- `va=`: Select outer part of an assignment
+- `vi=`: Select inner part of an assignment
+- `vil`: Select inner part of a loop
+- `vaf`: Select outer part of a method/function definition
+- `vif`: Select inner part of a method/function definition
+- `vac`: Select outer part of a class
+- `vic`: Select inner part of a class

+Note: change the `v` command with `d`, `c` or `y` to delete, change or yank the text selected by the motion.

+- `<leader>na`: swap parameters/argument with next
+- `<leader>n:`: swap object property with next
+- `<leader>nm`: swap function with next
+- `<leader>pa`: swap parameters/argument with prev
+- `<leader>p:`: swap object property with prev
+- `<leader>pm`: swap function with previous

 ### LSP

 - `<Space> lf`: Display the diagnostic float window if the cursor is over one issue